 To delete all hidden Cashew sync data through Google Drive:

 Any connected app data is not available to be viewed by users using Google Drive.
-This is to ensure app data does not get tampered with.
-If you need to download a backup stored on your drive, Cashew allows you to download these backups within.
+This is to ensure app data does not get tampered with and is a limitation imposed by Google.
 You can only remove all your app data through Google Drive management, not view it.
+If you need to download a backup stored on your drive, Cashew allows you to download these backups within the app itself.

 To customize the navigation tabs, long press each one to select the page of preference.
 You cannot change the last tab.